 - Changes to questionnaires that are consistent with the approved questionnaire

 - Change to recruiting materials that are consistent with the approved materials

 - Any supporting materials that are changed such as: updated consent form, updated and/or new questionnaires, surveys, updated and/or new recruiting materials.

 Continuing Review / Annual Renewal

-Federal regulations require that IRB approved protocols be reviewed and approved no less than once every twelve months.
-The CMU IRB office typically sends reminder notices that a protocol is due for renewal 6 weeks prior to the first of the month in which it expires.
-Requests for Continuing Review are processed via SPARCS
+Federal regulations require that IRB approved protocols be reviewed and approved no less than once every twelve months for some protocols.
+The SPARCS system sends reminder notices that a protocol is due for renewal 90, 60, 30 and 15 days prior to expiration.
+Requests for Continuing Review are processed via SPARCS.